DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-tables/bind-table-cells-to-data.md

 ![](../../../../images/eurd-web-table-cell-expression.png)

-See the [Bind Report Controls to Data](../../bind-to-data/bind-controls-to-data-expression-bindings.md) topic to learn more about how to create data-aware controls.
+See the [Bind Report Controls to Data](../../bind-to-data/bind-controls-to-data-expression-bindings.md) topic for information on how to create data-aware controls.

 The **Process Duplicates Mode** and **Process Duplicates Target** options enable you to merge cells with identical values.